 Now, to test out your art knowledge.
 Because the quizzes calculate correct and incorrect results from each component, you can set the final result pages to show different levels based on the reader’s accuracy.

 Web Story DevTools

-Always use the DevTools to ensure the design responsiveness and present the best of your design to all readers who access your story URL from various environments.
+Always use the DevTools to ensure design responsiveness and present the best of your design to all readers who access your story URL from various environments.
 If you’re a developer interested in stories, there’s no need to wait for the latest features to arrive in visual editors.
 You can always code stories manually using basic HTML and CSS.
-Plus, diving into the code allows you to create templatized stories generated from a content pipeline in ways that manual visual editors cannot support.
+Diving into the code allows you to create templatized stories generated from a content pipeline in ways manual visual editors cannot support.
 We invite you to contribute to the open Web Story format and help Google fill in the gaps, file bugs, and work together on the future roadmap.
 You can learn more by visiting amp.dev/stories or visit stories.google.

 We specialize in internet marketing, including SEO, social media marketing, website design, content marketing, video marketing, email marketing, SMS marketing, mobile web marketing, online reputation management, CRM integration, and more.
 We also provide consulting services, including conversion analytics.